paldhous/ucb/2016/dataviz/md_raw/class11.md

 #### Next steps with PostGIS

 I hope these queries have whetted your appetite to learn more about PostGIS.
 I suggest continuing with the NICAR tutorial below, which provides some more examples of queries, and how they have been used by news media to generate stories and visualizations.

+### Assignment

+File a full project update via your GitHub account, so that I can see your visualizations, data etc. Also write a summary, including:

+- What you have done
+-  What you intend to do
+- Problems, obstacles

+Share this with me by **6pm** on **Wed Nov 9**.

 ### Further reading/resources